karlssberg/Motiv/Karlssberg.Motiv/Architecture.md

 ## Introduction
 At the heart of Motiv is the Specification Pattern—a well-established pattern for modelling domain propositions.
-As with everything in software development, there are inevitable trade-offs to be made when choosing the Specification pattern.
+As with everything in software development, there are inevitable trade-offs to be made when choosing any technical approach, and the same is true with the Specification pattern.
 These include extra verbose code, additional complexity when debugging, and the explainability of the results.
 This library aims to mitigate these trade-offs by providing a more succinct and API surface (by making it more functional than OO), providing detailed and reliable human-readable explanations for the results at various levels